Supernova Precursor Emission and the Origin of Pre-Explosion Stellar Mass-Loss: Results

 To demonstrate the potential effects of shock heating, we recalculate the fiducial wind scenario light curve for the (most luminous) case $\delta_v=1$ by artificially increasing the ``sonic'' radius $R_{\rm s}$, at which the wind thermal energy is initialized in our calculation, by a factor of three compared to the fiducial case.
 As shown in Fig.~\ref{fig:lc_wind}, the radiated luminosity roughly doubles compared to the case without shock interaction.
 Our simplified treatment of the effects of shock heating results in a smooth plateau-shaped light curve similar to the case without shocks.
 In reality, however, the light curve should exhibit variability due to the stochastic nature of the heating, though this could be smoothed out by photon diffusion effects.
 Most SN precursor light curves are not perfectly smooth (Fig.~\ref{fig:obs}), with the exception of SN 2020tlf (for which shock heating is anyways not strictly required in the wind scenario; Fig.~\ref{fig:Lmax_wind}).

-Another source of shock interaction is between the wind and pre-existing CSM ejected earlier from the star, or, equivalently, if the wind velocity rises in time.
+Another source of shock interaction is between the wind and pre-existing CSM ejected earlier from the star,\footnote{Hypothetical dense clumps bound to and accumulating around the progenitor may also play a role of the dense CSM \citep{Soker2021}.} or, equivalently, if the wind velocity rises in time.
 In fact, \cite{Quataert+2016} found that shock interaction inevitably happens before the wind settles into a steady state.
 After the onset of energy injection below the stellar surface, the stellar envelope is initially only weakly accelerated to form a slowly-expanding atmosphere.
 Continuous heating decreases the density at the heating site, accelerating the material there to higher velocity (Eq.~\ref{eq:vQ}).
 The high-speed wind then collides with the slowly-expanding atmosphere, generating shocks which can dominate the radiated luminosity, at least initially.
 Although we defer a detailed study to future work, shock interaction due to an accelerating wind provide another way to increase the wind's radiative efficiency, particularly at early times.